Carmen-r/Inditex-Recommender/README.md

 This is the final [Ironhack][id] project.
 Among other things, it is designed to use some of the tools used throughout the course.

 [id]: https://www.ironhack.com/es "Ironhack"

+Many times we have bought a garment for a high price that later we see in other stores for a lower price, that is why the need for an Inditex recommender has arisen.

-The main objective of Inditex recommender is to make a comparison between garments from different stores, i.e. when you want to buy a certain product you can see the different price options, available stock, store closest to your location and an image of the product.
+The main objective of this idea is to make a comparison between garments from different stores, i.e. when you want to buy a certain product you can see the different price options, available stock, store closest to your location and an image of the product.
+Which simplifies the search time in different stores, and the most important thing is to be able to get the updated stock.

 ## WHAT IS NEED?
 TOOLS ⚙️